-Now use your lower body to begin the downswing, encouraging the sensation of pulling the golf club throughout.
+Now use your lower body to begin the downswing, encouraging the sensation of pulling the golf club through the swing.
 Your right hand should be the mechanism that allows you to keep the shaft pointing toward the sky for as long as possible during the swing.
-The resistance you feel on the left side of your body is telling you that your lower body is doing most of the work and allowing the golf club to drag behind.
+The resistance you feel on the left side of your body is telling you that your lower body is doing most of the work and allowing the golf club to lag behind.

 By the time your left hand has reached your back leg in the downswing, the shaft should still be approximately 90° away from your leading arm.
 If you still have this 90° angle relationship, you have probably executed the backswing and downswing correctly.

-Because lag also allows a clubhead to reach the bottom of the arc at exactly the right moment, it also results in more consistent ball striking, and the more consistent you are on the golf course the lower your scores will be.
-So if distance, accuracy, and consistency are important to you, you’d be well advised to practice incorporating it into your golf swing.
+Because lag also allows a clubhead to reach the bottom of the swing at exactly the right moment, it also results in more consistent ball striking, and the more consistent you are on the golf course the lower your scores will be.
+So if distance, accuracy, and consistency are important to you, you'd be well advised to practice incorporating lag into your golf swing.

-You’ve probably heard this from countless sources, but it’s true all the same – the best way to improve your golf game is to practice regularly.
-That practice has to incorporate correct elements of the golf swing though because if your practice time at the range or on your home practice mat has you repeating errors, you’re not going to improve anytime soon.
+You've probably heard this from countless sources, but it's true all the same - the best way to improve your golf game is to practice regularly.
+That practice has to incorporate correct elements of the golf swing though because if your practice time at the range or on your home practice mat has you repeating errors in your swing, you're not going to improve anytime soon.

 Lag can be a difficult concept for many amateur golfers to grasp because it involves visualizing the golf club trailing behind the hands and being pulled through the downswing to generate clubhead speed.
 If you can master the technique however, it will almost definitely allow you to drive the ball further, to increase your accuracy, and to become a more consistent player.
 And that means you'll probably start enjoying the game a lot more than you ever have in the past.